rynr/netio/README.md

 central can be used and uses a socket connection.
 The current main branch has changed to use a `http` connection, but it's not done yet.

+Unfortunately I don't own a device any more, so I cannot test this is working.
+I'd love to get a response that this is working, so I can make a new release.

 Example
 -------